egeloen/ivory-google-map/README.md

 ## Overview

-The Ivory Google Map project provides a Google Map integration for your PHP 5.6+ project.
+The Google Map project provides a Google Map integration for your PHP >= 7.0 project.
 It allows you to manage map, controls, overlays, events & services through the Google Map API v3.

 ``` php
 use Ivory\GoogleMap\Helper\Builder\ApiHelperBuilder;